The B-17 Flying Fortress Sentimental Journey and the B-25 Mitchell Maid in the Shade will be in Great Falls, MT June 20-26, 2022.

-A one of a kind collection of the rarest historical military planes in the world will be near you.
-Come see them up close, and better yet fly in one!
+A one of a kind collection of the rarest historic military planes in the world will be near you.
+Come see them up close and personal, and better yet fly in one!

 * Limited availability, book today to guarantee your once in a lifetime experience.

 Not everyone can visit the Airbase Arizona Museum for an up-close and personal inspection of our thrilling warbirds.
 So in the summer, we take our World War II planes to the public to fulfill our mission of educating generations about the role of aviation in combat history.
-Our summer air show, the “Flying Legends of Victory Tour,” starts in June and ends in October.
+The “Flying Legends of Victory Tour,” starts in June and ends in October.
 Three of our seven flying warbirds travel to approximately 50 cities.

 Keep your eyes to the skies when our C-47/DC-3 Combat Legend “Old Number 30,” B-25 “Maid in the Shade,” and B-17 “Sentimental Journey” fly overhead to their next destination.
 And come visit us when we’re in your town.
 Rides and tours are available, but be sure to book your seat in advance because we’ll only be there for a limited time.